DETAILED ACTION

 In regard to claims 2 and 18, Smith further discloses the prior position fix information includes at least one of:

-a previous location of the UE (claim 15),
+a prior location of the UE (claim 15), or

-a previous velocity of the UE, a time in which the prior position fix information is obtained,
+a prior time in which the prior position fix information is obtained.

-In regard to claim 4, Smith further discloses identifying whether there is an external position injection (EPI) (1907, Fig. 19), wherein the estimation of the current position of the UE is further based on there being no EPI (NO output of 1907, Fig. 19).
+In regard to claim 4, Smith further discloses identifying whether there is an external position injection (EPI) (1907, Fig. 19), to estimate the current position of the UE based on the prior position fix information from the prior GNSS positioning session, the at least one processor is configured to estimate the current position of the UE further based in response to there being no identified EPI (NO output of 1907, Fig. 19).

 In regard to claim 10, Smith further discloses receiving an indication to initiate the current GNSS positioning session; and initiating, based on the indication, the current GNSS positioning session prior to the detection that the UE is operating in the specified GNSS environment (1903 prior to the NO output from 1906, Fig. 19).

-In regard to claim 11, Smith further discloses computing the current position of the UE based on a set of available satellites and without using the prior position fix information if there is at least one of:
+In regard to claim 11, Smith further discloses computing a subsequent position of the UE based on a set of subsequently available satellites and without using the prior position fix information in response to at least one of:

 a horizontal speed of the UE is above a speed threshold,

-at least one external position injection (EPI) is available (YES output of 1907, Fig. 19 resulting in 1911 not occurring).,
+at least one external position injection (EPI) is available,

 a previous location and time of the UE is available, or